Beckhoff/TE2000_Client_Samples/ExampleControl/UnitTest4Control/README.md

 # Control unit tests

-This project is an example to create unit tests for a frameowrk control.
+This project is an example to create unit tests for a framework control.
 The tests are working on the `ColorChange` control in the `ExampleControl` Visual Studio project.

 ## Preparation